Libya is a

 Medal.
 Mint:

-"10 dirham" value in Arabic with wreath below, surrounded by design.
+(50) and "درهما" (dirham) written in Arabic in the center with wreath below, surrounded by design.

 Mintage: